AllaRomasheva/allaromasheva.github.io/_posts/en/2021/2021-11-30-how-to-assemble-the-mudboard.md

 Restriction: You can only upload images - and only in tile format.

-<b>Instagram</b> Social media accounts are a super obvious tool of mudboarding, which is not used very often at the same time.
+**Instagram** Social media accounts are a super obvious tool of mudboarding, which is not used very often at the same time.

 You can create a separate secret page for your mudboards (each time for a separate project).
 Or directly in your account make thematic selections of savings.
 Or pour ready-made mudboards on your page - and get them after a while